•

 • An Honoring

-My cultural identity has been influenced by the people I grew up in community with and I give abundant gratitude to my Black, Brown, and Indigenous loved ones and neighbors for the gems shared with me about realness, strength, style and spirit, the power of culture and what it means to be from the Earth.
+My way of walking through the world has been greatly shaped by the people I grew up in community with and I give abundant gratitude to my Black, Brown, and Indigenous loved ones and neighbors for the gems shared with me about realness, strength, style and spirit, the power of culture and what it means to be from Earth.

 I give thanks to hood culture for cultivating my fiercest parts, and the world of literature for bringing solace to my spirit.